narlei/SmartShop/README.md

 - **Automation**: No need to remember complex Tuist commands
 - **Safety**: Handles dependencies and cleanup automatically
 - **Speed**: Quick shortcuts for common operations

+## 🔄 Continuous Integration

+This project is integrated with GitHub Actions.
+On every push or pull request to the **main** branch, the workflow `.github/workflows/makefile.yml` runs the Makefile targets (`make install`, `make test`) on a macOS runner to ensure code is generated, built, and tested automatically.

 ## 🏆 Best Practices